-Where invoices data is being used which is based on supplier estimates, these will be accepted unless data to contradict these figures exists.
+Where invoice data (for electricity, gas, biomass, oil and steam) is being used which is based on supplier estimates, these will be accepted unless data to contradict these figures exists.

 Estimates in the case of the annual report process refer to instances where there is an absence of data from any source.

-The following steps will be followed when making estimates.
+The following steps will be followed when making estimates: